we are

 Like Hagar, met by an angelic messenger in the wilderness, many of us have stories of Divine encounter in the midst of seeming exile.
 At Vessel, we long for everyone to have a safe space to process and discern how our stories of struggle and healing uniquely direct us to participate in the larger story of God’s renewal of all things.
 Your story belongs here.

-• Molded and Mended by Jesus
+Molded & Mended by Jesus

 “But we have this treasure in clay jars, so that it may be clear that this extraordinary power belongs to God and does not come from us. ” (2 Corinthians 4:7)